mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 -   Needs more tests!!
 Many features have not been tested at all, hence the pre-release!
 -   [Release pipeline](../.github/workflows/deploy.yml) has been changed to push pre-releases.
 Definitely fix this for the final release 😉
--   Settings description name placeholders are not replaced

 ### Low priority